nicolito128/whom/COMMANDS.md

         Options:
             --danger-rm-all
                 Delete all the pods in the current repository.
 Permanent action.

+    whom pod edit <pod name>
+        Open the pod file to edit it using $EDITOR.

     whom pod start <pod name>
         Activate the pod systemd service.